|

 Especially when the thumb nailed images lead to images that are

-slow to load. -
+slow to load.
+More on eBay photos. -

 Having extraneous information in your auction descriptions is